jarviscog/dominion-engine/README.md

 An good example to understand would be Throne Room.
 - The NodeTemplate for throne room is `NodeTemplate::RepeatCardXTimes(RuntimeI32, RuntimeCardName)`
 - When converting from `NodeTemplate` to `Node`
-    - The player chooses a card
+    - The player chooses an action card
-    - The card steps are retrieved
+    - The card `NodeTemplate` is retrieved
-    - Those steps are converted into nodes
+    - The `NodeTemplate` is converted into a Node
-    - The nodes are inserted into the
+    - The node are inserted into the game history, and ran
 ```
 ├─ Action (Player 2)
 │  ├─ ThroneRoom (Village)